AntonPecherkin/MongoBox/README.md

 Launch Android application - button “cypher info” sending information to the server, uploading files to ipfs.
 Work is similar to work with web

 <p align="center"><img src="images/button.png"></p>

-“Take picture with sign” button - encrypts images to check for whom the file was provided.
-According to this algorithm, the picture is encrypted using the method of visual cryptography (pixels are superimposed on each other).
-Each time, encryption takes a unique form - so that in the future it can be easily determined who posted the information about this picture (which of the companies that were granted access)

 More information: [A hidden pixel](#a-hidden-pixel)